A departure to vibrant times with a color explosion

 On this tour, I don't want to deprive you of the people behind these dazzling ideas, whether architects or clients.
 So let your mind be transported to the bohemian Schwabing, into smoky cabarets where wicked songs are sung against the hypocritical morals of the time.
 Or behind one of the huge studio windows, where not only men but also women gather around their easels—a sensation at the time!
 We'll also take a look at the creative Schwabing publishing scene, whose richly illustrated magazines are still legendary today.

-Unfortunately, many Art Nouveau facades were lost due to wartime destruction, and even later, the delicate stucco elements were not protected from destruction—when they fell victim to the postwar zeitgeist as hopelessly outdated.
-We'll encounter several examples of this on our walk.
-Fortunately, people are once again proud of the achievements of this short-lived era, so many facades now shine in new splendor.
-Join me in enjoying this sight!
+Unfortunately, many Art Nouveau facades were lost to wartime destruction, and even later, the delicate stucco elements were not spared from ruin – they fell victim to the prevailing zeitgeist of the postwar years, deemed hopelessly outdated.
+We will encounter several examples of this on our walk.
+Fortunately, people are now proud of the achievements of this short-lived era, and some facades have been restored to their former glory.
+Join me in looking forward to this sight!

 The most important things in brief: